abacus-gene/paml-tutorial/positive-selection/00_data/README.md

 The rooted trees were then saved as `data1.tree` (Newick format) in each corresponding directory.
 All of the inferred gene trees agree with the tree topology.

 >> **NOTE**: The best-scoring ML tree for dataset 1 in [Hou et al. 2007](https://pubmed.ncbi.nlm.nih.gov/17467195/) (Fig. S1) has *C. familiaris* as an outgroup to the clade with pig, cow, and sheep.
 We did not obtain this tree topology.
 We have kept the tree topology estimated by `RAxML` as the same tree topology was inferred regardless of the alignment used.
->> **NOTE**: The successor of `RAxML v8.2.10` is `RAxML-NG` ([Kozlov et al. 2019](https://academic.oup.com/bioinformatics/article/35/21/4453/5487384?login=true)) (see the GitHub with all the detailed tutorials to run `RAxML-NG` [here](https://github.com/amkozlov/raxml-ng)).
+>> **NOTE**: The successor of `RAxML v8.2.10` is `RAxML-NG` ([Kozlov et al. 2019](https://academic.oup.com/bioinformatics/article/35/21/4453/5487384?login=true)) ([see the GitHub with all the detailed tutorials to run `RAxML-NG`](https://github.com/amkozlov/raxml-ng)).
 We had already run our code with `RAxML v8.2.10` and, given that the estimated tree topology matched the one obtained by the original study, we did not redo the tree inference with `RAxML-NG`.
 Nevertheless, had we needed to use the branch lengths (`CODEML` only requires the tree topology, not the branch lenghts) or had we encountered a conflictive or unresolved phylogeny, we would have re-run our ML inference with `RAxML-NG` as recommended by the software developers.

 Then, we just used the next command to get rid of the branch lengths and obtain the tree topologies to be used in `CODEML`: